 Laravel is bundled with basic authentication.
 Basic authentication can be configured to web pages and API easily with few steps.
 Since version 5.0, Laravel includes as an optional package, provides simplified mechanisms for authentication with different OAuth providers, including Facebook, Twitter, Google, GitHub, and Bitbucket.

 5. Laravel Version History

-Laravel PHP framework is evolved with series of frequent updates since its initial beta release on June 2011.
-Each version powered with new advanced features that makes Laravel stand out as a strongest contender to its rival frameworks CodeIgniter, Symfony, Laravel, and Yii.
+Laravel PHP framework is evolved with a series of frequent updates since its initial beta release on June 2011.
+Each version powered with new advanced features that make Laravel stand out as the strongest contender to its rival frameworks CodeIgniter, Symfony, Laravel, and Yii.